it-vecherka/jnoid/jnoid.coffee.md

 All right, what do we do?
 -------------------------

 Let think of the primitives.
-The core will be `EventStream` abstraction
+The core will be `Signal` abstraction
 - a representation of the continous discrete events line.
-We're going then to write some compositions for the streams and some ways to construct the streams from various sources.
+We're going then to write some compositions for the signals and some ways to construct the signals from various sources.

 So at step zero we define the object we export.
 Let's call our library "Jnoid".